eshneken/cto-identity-sync/Readme.md

 # CTO Tenancy Identity Synchronizer
-This is a purpose-built app that takes user information from a bespoke user service and leverages Oracle Identity Cloud (IDCS) and Oracle Integration Cloud (OIC) APIs to populate appropriate user/group data in both repositories.
+This is a purpose-built app that takes user information from a bespoke user service and leverages Oracle Identity Cloud (IDCS), Oracle Integration Cloud (OIC), and Oracle Content & Experience (OCE) APIs to populate appropriate user/group data all repositories.

 The app requires a file named *config.json* to be present the same directory from which the app is run.
 A sample file (with identifying credentials removed) looks like this: